-College Park Infant School is an Academy with an admission number of 120 for the year 2022-2023.

-Although the school is an Academy it participates in the Local Authority co-ordinated scheme for admissions and all dates and procedures within that scheme will apply.
+King's Academy College Park Infant School Admissions Policy 2023 - 2024 King's Academy College Park (Infant) is an Academy with an admission number of 120 for the year 2023- 2024.
+Although the school is an Academy it participates in the Local Authority coordinated scheme for admissions and all dates and procedures within that scheme will apply.
 We are an inclusive school and welcome all applications.
-There is no guarantee of a place for children living in the catchment area or attending the feeder junior school and an application to attend College Park Infant School (a King's Group Academy) must be made to Portsmouth City Council.
+There is no guarantee of a place for children living in the catchment area or attending the feeder junior school and an application to attend King's Academy College Park-Infant (a King's Group Academy) must be made to Portsmouth City Council.
 We will admit from outside the catchment area if there are spaces available.

-If the school is oversubscribed, applications will be considered first according to the priorities in the order set out below: -

-- 1. Children who are looked after by a local authority (i.e. in their care or provided with accommodation by the authority for a continuous period of more than 24 hours).
+If the school is oversubscribed, applications will be considered first according to the priorities in the order set out below: - 1.
+Children who are looked after by a local authority (i.e. in their care or provided with accommodation by the authority for a continuous period of more than 24 hours).
 Children who were previously looked after but immediately following being looked after became subject to an adoption order, residence or special guardianship order.
-Please see "Additional Information" below. - 2.
-Children or families who have a significant medical, physical, psychological or social need.
+Please see "Additional Information" below.
+2. Children or families who have a significant medical, physical, psychological or social need.
 Evidence must be attached with the application form.
 Applications under this criterion must be supported by written evidence from an appropriate professional involved stating clearly why the preferred school is the most appropriate for the child and reasons why other schools in the city are inappropriate.
-Please see "Additional Information" below. - 3.
-Children living within the school's designated catchment area.
-(If the school cannot admit all applications from the catchment area, applicants will be ranked within this category in accordance with priorities below.) - 4.
-Children living outside the school's catchment area in the following priority order: - - (i) children who have a brother or sister (living within the same household) at the school or an adjacent junior school (namely Lyndhurst Junior School) who will be still attending the school, or offered a place for the following academic year;

-Note - this category includes step-brothers/step-sisters, adoptive brothers/sisters living within the same household or children whose parents are married or cohabiting and live together within the same household.
+Please see "Additional Information" below.
+3. Children living within the school's designated catchment area.
+(If the school cannot admit all applications from the catchment area, applicants will be ranked within this category in accordance with priorities below.)
+4. Children living outside the school's catchment area in the following priority order: - (i) Children who have a brother or sister (living within the same household) at the school or an adjacent junior school (namely King's Academy College Park - Junior) who will be still attending the school, or offered a place for the following academic year; Note - this category includes step-brothers/step-sisters, adoptive brothers/sisters living within the same household or children whose parents are married or cohabiting and live together within the same household. (ii) Children eligible for service premium Note - service premium is paid to eligible children of armed services personnel under S14 of the Education Act 2002